 Here are some things to try this year:

 - Support farmers in your region and buy local.
 Your fruits and veggies will have travelled less distance to get to your plate, reducing greenhouse gas emissions from transport.

 - Add more vegetarian meals to your diet.

 - Source humanely raised meat from local, organic farmers.
-Good grazing techniques can contribute to a sustainably run farm that mimics nature, builds soil health, and sequesters carbon.
+Good grazing techniques can contribute to a sustainably run farm that works with nature, builds soil health and sequesters carbon.

-- Choose organic and ecological food when you’re able to.
+- Choose ecologically grown food when you’re able to.

 - Grow your own food!